-JAN SURASKY is a former writer for a San Francisco daily newspaper.
+JAN SURASKY is a former book reviewer, movie reviewer and entertainment writer for a San Francisco daily newspaper.
 Her many articles and short stories have been published in national and regional magazines and newspapers including Country Living, Country Woman, and The Artist’s Magazine.

 She grew up in upstate New York.
 She is a graduate of Cornell University with graduate study in English literature at the University of Rochester.
 She has taught writing at the literary center Writers and Books and a number of area colleges in upstate New York.